gagann06/investment-calc/README.md

 ## Disclaimer

 This tool is for **educational purposes only**.
 It does not constitute financial advice.
 Past performance is not indicative of future results.
-Always consult a qualified financial adviser before making investment decisions.
+Do not use to inform future investments without prior consultation with a financial professional.